theobald-software/theobald-software.github.io/_includes/_content/en/datasource-deltaq/extraction-settings.md

 ![XU_DeltaQ_Settings_thumb](/img/content/xis/DeltaQ-Settings2.png){:class="img-responsive"}

 **Update Mode Variable**<br>
 Defines a variable for the update mode.
-Set the value of **Update Mode** to *V - SSIS Variable* and define an SSIS Variable for the update mode.
+Enter the name of an SSIS variable in the format `@variable_name` and set the component's custom property *UseLegacyVarUpdate* to *true* to overwrite the Update Mode.
-The SSIS Variable can process the following values: F, C, D, S, I and R, as it is listed in [Update Mode](./update-mode).
+The SSIS variable can process the following values: F, C, D, S, I and R, as it is listed in [Update Mode](./update-mode).

 **Request ID**<br>
 This field is optional.
 If a value (e.g., XtractDatasource) is set, it will be used as suffix in the SAP job name (e.g., BIXtractDatasource), otherwise a combination of process ID and timestamp will be used (e.g. REQU_pppppppp_yyyyMMddHHmmss), with process ID being the ID of the Windows process, the XtractDeltaQServerPool.exe is running under.